47.7 F

 Aptos

-Santa Cruz County Covid-19 cases see steady rise
+Santa Cruz County Covid-19 cases see largest jump to date

 Watsonville coronavirus